Enalean/tuleap-documentation-en/languages/en/installation-guide/docker-image.rst

     not a recommended setup unless you perfectly understand how to operate (run, backup, restore, troubleshoot) them under docker constraints.

-    Please note that not all plugins can be used with this configuration setting (:ref:`email_relay<emailrelay>`) and you might need to customize the image to fit your needs.

 In a directory named ``tuleap-community-edition`` (be careful, with docker-compose, directory name matters) create a ``.env`` file that defines two variables: